 Some cellular phones will work in The Bahamas under roaming agreements, but, if not, you will have to register your phone with BATELCO and make a substantial deposit.

-There is a flat fee to clear Customs and Immigration, which is$150.00 for boats 30 feet and under and $300.00 for boats 31 feet and over.
-This covers a vessel with three persons or less.
-Also included is a cruising permit, a fishing permit, Customs and Immigration charges.
+There is a flat fee to clear Customs and Immigration, which is BS$150.00 for boats up to 35 feet and BS$300.00 for boats over 35 feet.
+This covers a vessel with up to three people.
+Additional persons are charges BS£20 each ($23 from Grand Bahama Cay).

 Ensure a receipt is obtained from the clearing officer.

-Extensions to the fishing permit cost an additional $150 for 12 months.
+Extensions to the fishing permit cost an additional $150 for 12 months (Ed. to be confirmed.)

-The cruising permit may be extended for an additional 2 years on application to Customs and payment of a fee of $500 per year's extension (further details above in the Customs section).
+The cruising permit may be extended for an additional 2 years on application to Customs and payment of a fee of BS$500 per year's extension (further details above in the Customs section). (also to be confirmed.)

 There are no overtime or other charges.

 For more information on the Cruising Permit see the Noonsite/Customs section.